Home » Craft Room » Knit & Crochet Patterns and Tips » The Bridget Knit Washcloth Pattern: Quick and Easy

 Gauge

-Using US 7 and Sugar’n Cream, 5 stitches and 6 rows in stocking stitch will result in a 1” by 1” square
+Using US 7 needles and worsted weight yarn, 5 stitches and 6 rows in stocking stitch will result in a 1” by 1” square

-• Repeat last row until you have 58 stitches
+- Repeat the last row until you have 58 stitches

-• Weave cast on and cast off tails into fabric of washcloth
+- Weave cast-on and cast-off tails into the fabric of the washcloth

 Depending on how fast you knit, you could easily whip up one of these knit dishcloths in an evening or two.
 If you are knitting some of these for gifts, then be sure to pop over for the printable gift tags.